fxkuehl/qmk_firmware/keyboards/keebio/iris/keymaps/kolibri/readme.md

 ## Mod-Tap with Shifted Symbols

 Mod-Tap only works with 8-bit keycodes.
 Extended keycodes that apply a modifier (e.g. Shift for upper case letters) don't work with it out of the box.
 The QMK documentation suggests a [workaround that intercepts `process_record_user` and sends 16 bit keycodes with `tap_code16`](https://docs.qmk.fm/#/mod_tap?id=intercepting-mod-taps).
-I modified this idea to use the proper `register_code16` and `unregister_code16` calls to fix that problem.
+I modified this idea to use the proper `register_code16` and `unregister_code16` calls to get tap+hold key-repeat.

 ## Moving '<' and '>' to the Num+Sym layer

-This is done with a small hack in `process_record_user` that sends different keycodes when `KC_COMM` or `KC_DOT` are pressed with Shift held.
+Replacing '<' and '>' on the base layer is done with a small hack in `process_record_user` that sends different keycodes when `KC_COMM` or `KC_DOT` are pressed with Shift held.

 ## Nav+Fn layer lock

 The locked layer is mostly a copy of the normal layer but with different thumb-key assignments.
-This allows overriding the locked Nav+Fn layer with Num+Sym or a base-override layer.
+This allows overriding the locked Nav+Fn layer with Num+Sym or a base layer overlay.
 And it keeps the key combination to get to the Ctl+Macro layer consistent in all cases.

-I cannot simply use `TG(L_NAV_FN_LOCKED)` because that's a 16-bit key code that doesn't work with `MT` or `LT`.
-I hijacked an unused 8-bit keycode for this and process it myself in `process_record_user`.
+The FnLock key is also a layer-tap key for the Num+Sym layer.
+Therefore I cannot simply use `TG(L_NAV_FN_LOCKED)`, which is a 16-bit key code that doesn't work with `LT`.
+Instead I hijacked an unused 8-bit keycode for this key and process it myself in `process_record_user`.

 # LICENSE
 Copyright 2022 Felix Kuehling <felix.kuehling@gmail.com>